 The fee included the conferral process and shipment of your diploma, one complimentary copy of your official transcript, your cap and gown, and other Commencement items.

 Please contact the Registrar’s Office through the Service Portal for questions regarding diplomas and/or conferrals.

 Yes.
 Once their Petition for Conferral is approved, and you have registered to attend Commencement, all graduates will need to reserve tickets for their guests.

 Children under the age of 3 will not be included in your guest count.
 You may also reserve tickets for underclassmen, faculty or staff, if you’d like.

 The deadline for guest ticket reservations is April 10th.
 If you’d like to make changes to your guest information, please do so before May 6.
-If you request more tickets than allotted, you will be placed on a waitlist and if additional seats are available, you will be notified.
+Online students only may opt-in to a waitlist to reserve 2 additional tickets.
+If additional seats become available, you will be notified.

 Please visit http://www.snhuarena.com/arenainfo/directions_parking/ for directions to the arena.

 Information regarding parking and directions are located at the City of Manchester website.